logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/_index.md

 ---
 title: "Using Diff Tool for project item comparisons"
-linktitle: "Using Diff Tool for project item comparisons"
+linktitle: "Diff Tool for project items"
 description: "This topic describes the use of the Diff Tool to compare two project items, such as test modules or data sets, or revisions of a given project item."
 weight: 1
 aliases: